Case Study: LinkedIn Direct Outreach

 These efforts have been by far the most consistently worthwhile over the past 5 months.

-We’re sharing our own results because we think this can work just as well for B2B integrators as it has worked for us.
+We’re sharing our own results because we are confident this can work just as well for B2B integrators as it has worked for us (and many other B2B industries where this is more common).

 I’ll begin with a caveat: there are lots of people who do this poorly.
 We’ve all gotten these messages.
 They look something like this: